isomerpages/gb-assist/_gov-assist/1-overview.md

 [![e-Adviser button](/images/gov-assist/ga_cta_button.png)](https://ea-staging.l1t.molb.gov.sg/)

-*Note: The e-Adviser will constantly be improved to provide better assistance recommendations.
-Your inputs help to identify the gaps in available assistances for your selected business needs and company profile.*
+*Note: The e-Adviser will be improved continuously.
+Do give us your feedback so that we can better help you in the future.*

 ***